 Historian: Chris Bertolet (bertoletdown)

-“Fuego,” the second track of Phish’s 2013 Halloween performance of Wingsuit, arrived with the markings of a Phish classic.
-It evokes a small handful of cherished dance-rock originals like “Birds” and “Character Zero,” but it’s more ambitious in structure and built on a series of movements that are distinct from one another, yet consistently danceable.
+“Fuego,” the second track of Phish’s 2013 Halloween performance of Wingsuit and the opening title track of the band’s 2014 studio release, arrived with the markings of a Phish classic.
+It evokes a small handful of cherished dance-rock originals like “Birds” and “Character Zero,” but it’s more ambitious in structure – built on a series of movements that are distinct from one another, yet consistently danceable.

 The title “Fuego” refers to an actual sports coupe produced by French car company Renault between 1979 and 1995.
 Apart from its outstanding gas mileage (it was rated at 39 mpg on the highway) and its shock-proof sticker price, the Fuego was perhaps best known for a quasi-sleek body design that suggested a DeLorean’s malformed sibling.
 Renault discontinued the Fuego in the United States market in 1985, the year Trey turned 21.